 Like Franz, Manageyum puts all your messengers into one window.
 Like Franz, Manageyum also lets you use multiple accounts simultaneously.
 But unlike Franz, Manageyum lets you use any alternate messenger service with it.

 Yes, the pre-loaded chat and messenger services will work better.
-Use a service that the app doesn’t support, say, a Slack alternative like Twist?
-Insert a link to it and Manageyum will turn it into a simple app like a browser tab.
+But if you use a service that the app doesn’t support, you can insert a link to it and Manageyum will turn it into a simple app like a browser tab.
 After you set it up the first time, Manageyum will remember preferences for that app.

 While it’s not a deal-breaker, this is a feature you might miss on Franz, so it’s good to know that there’s an alternative.